mbaumer/us_hep_funding/docs/_states/NC.md

 [Back to top](#top)
 ## NC-08 -- Rep. Richard Hudson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-08)
 ### Committees
-Richard Hudson is the #20 Democrat on the House Committee on Energy and Commerce
+Richard Hudson is the #20 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```